-Highest priority will be given to proposals submitted by one of the two deadlines, October 29, 2021 or March 11, 2022.
-Proposals submitted at another time during the year will be reviewed as received or deferred to a subsequent call.
-Please allow several weeks for the review process.
-The Development Core Director, Susan W. Parker, welcomes contact about proposal ideas prior to submission.
+Proposals will be reviewed on an ongoing basis and will be reviewed as received.
+Please allow up to three weeks for the review process.
+The Associate Director and Development Core Director, Susan W. Parker, welcomes contact about proposal ideas prior to submission.
 Submit completed proposals using the Seed Grant Proposal submission form on the MPRC website.